Skip to main content

 Bring your colleagues on board.

-A progress indicator at the top shows how many steps you’ve completed.
-The page also provides quick links to API documentation, webhook configuration, and support resources.
+A progress indicator at the top shows how many steps you have completed.

 Dashboard Overview